heyalter-stuttgart/debian-edu-fai/README.md

 ``/etc/debian-edu/faiinstall.conf``.
 That configuration file contains parameter documentation in its comments, please follow suggestions etc. given there.

+### Configure NFS exports

+The directories `/srv/fai/config` and `/srv/fai/nfsroots.debian-edu-fai` need
+to be exported via NFS.
+There is an corresponding exports file `/usr/share/debian-edu-fai/exports.d/debian-edu-fai.exports` which can be copied to `/etc/exports.d`, afterwards `exportfs -ra` needs to be run for the change to take effect.

 ### SSH access of the FAI installer to the FAI server

 At the end of a FAI installation, the FAI installer attempts to write its